-Financial asset mandatorily measured at FVPL include the following:
+Financial assets mandatorily measured at FVPL include the following:

+2019 \$'000 2018 \$'000

+Current assets

-2019 \$'000 2018 \$'000 Current assets Convertible note receivable 2,934 - During the year, the following gains/(losses) were recognised in profit or loss: 2019 \$'000 2018 \$'000 Fair value gain on convertible debt instrument in other income 14 -
+Convertible note receivable 2,934

+During the year, the following gains/(losses) were recognised in profit or loss:

+Fair value gain on convertible debt instrument in other income 14

-Please refer to Note 2 (e) for details on the classification, process, measurement and recognition of this fair value hierarchy Level 3 instrument
+Please refer to Note 2(e) for details on the classification, process, measurement and recognition of this fair value hierarchy Level 3 instrument.

-13. Discontinued operations
+13. DISCONTINUED OPERATIONS

-(a) Description
+a) Description

 In 2018, following a strategic review, the Group announced the divestment of its Home Appliances business to Glen Dimplex Australia Pty Limited.
 The net consideration for this transaction was \$29.5 million.
-The business unit is classified as discontinued operation as at 30 June 2018 and has been re-presented to show the discontinued operation separately from continuing operations.
+The business unit is classified as discontinued operation as at 30 June 2018 and has been represented to show the discontinued operation separately from continuing operations.
 The business accounts for a significant proportion of the Australian geographical segment.